-It's important to keep blood sugar levels within ideal limits as much as possible to help prevent or delay serious and long-term health problems, such as heart disease, vision loss, and kidney disease.
+It's essential to keep blood sugar levels within the ideal range as much as possible to help prevent or delay serious and long-term health issues, such as heart disease, vision loss, and kidney disease.
 Staying within the target range can also help improve your energy and mood.
 It is important that blood glucose levels are kept within a healthy range.
 If glucose levels drop too low, we may lose the ability to think and function normally.

-If they get too high and stay tall, they can cause damage or complications to the body over many years.
-Check your blood sugar level before, during and after exercise, especially if you take insulin or medications that lower blood sugar.
+On the other hand, if they get too high and stay tall, they can cause damage or complications to the body over many years.
+Checking your blood sugar level before, during and after exercise is important, especially if you take insulin or medications that lower blood sugar.
 Exercise can lower your blood sugar levels even up to a day later, especially if the activity is new to you or if you're exercising at a more intense level.
-Watch for warning signs of low blood sugar, such as feeling shaky, weak, tired, hungry, lightheaded, irritable, anxious, or confused.
+Be aware of warning signs of low blood sugar, such as feeling shaky, weak, tired, hungry, lightheaded, irritable, anxious, or confused.